The Legal 500 Green Guide: United Kingdom 2025

 The team also has experience advising on wind power projects.
 In a notable ongoing matter, head of the firm’s energy, projects, infrastructure and construction practice Ian Stubbs and others are continuing to act for Celtic Sea Power on a multi-million floating offshore wind project part-funded by the EDFR.
 Also in the wind sector, the firm has been advising Renewable Energy Systems on a project for a 13 turbine wind farm which will generate approximately 55MW of renewable energy, enough to power 55,000 homes.

-Christian Silk, a member of the firm’s energy & infrastructure sector group, is assisting The Wave, an inland surf destination in the UK aiming to become carbon-neutral and operate off-grid, with its sustainable energy generation projects, which will consist or circa 8,800 solar panels and generate close to 3,000,000 kWh yearly.
+Another client is The Wave, an inland surf destination in the UK aiming to become carbon-neutral and operate off-grid.
+The team is advising on its sustainable energy generation projects, which will consist or circa 8,800 solar panels and generate close to 3,000,000 kWh yearly.

 Recently, the firm also advised Elmya Energy on its entry into a significant joint venture with Renewable Power Capital, under which they will target a development pipeline of 4GW of large-scale standalone battery storage and co-located battery storage as well as solar PV assets across the UK.